-HYDRUS1D is a one-dimensional hydrological model for simulating movement of water, heat, and multiple solutes in variable saturated media63.
-This model numerically solves the Richards' equation for saturated-unsaturated water flow, and the Van Genuchten-Mualem, single porosity hydraulic module was selected for simulating water flows.
-Related soil hydraulic parameters (i.e. θ_r , θ_s , n, α and K_s) were estimated from neural network prediction (inbuilt in the public domain model HYDRUS1D, version 4.14) using basic soil physical properties like texture, bulk density, soil moisture content at field capacity and permanent wilting point59 for different soil layers, which had been measured in the field (Table 1b).
-The parameters θ_r , θ_s are the moisture content at residual and saturated level, n and α are the shape parameters of the soil water retention curve and K_s is the saturated hydraulic conductivity of the soil profile, respectively.
-A soil profile of 220 cm was defined in the simulation environment and divided into four layers system based on measured soil physical properties.
-Upper boundary conditions (rainfall, potential evapotranspiration and leaf area index) had been measured in the field for the simulation period, and were provided to the model on a daily time-step.
+HYDRUS1D is a one-dimensional hydrological model for simulating movement of water, heat, and multiple solutes in variable saturated media.
+This model numerically solves the Richards' equation for saturated-unsaturated water flow; and the Van Genuchten-Mualem, single porosity hydraulic module was selected for simulating water flows.
+Related soil hydraulic parameters (i.e. θr , θs , n, α and Ks) were estimated from neural network prediction (inbuilt in the public domain model HYDRUS1D, version 4.14) using basic soil physical properties like texture, bulk density, soil moisture content at field capacity, and permanent wilting point for different soil layers, which had been measured in the field (Table 1(b)).
+The parameters θr , θs are

+Table 1(b).
+HYDRUS1D parameterization Soil physical properties of Velchal watershed Variable (unit) Parameter name Parameter Value, Velchal Parameter Value, ICRISAT, BL3 Source Sand content (%) SAND 43 45.1 Measured Silt content (%) SILT 17 16.0 Measured Clay content (%) CLAY 40 39.1 Measured Bulk Density (g cm -3) BD 1.55 1.4 Measured Moisture at Field capacity (cm 3 cm -3) TH33 0.22 0.34 Measured Moisture at permanent wilting point (cm 3 cm -3) TH1500 0.16 0.21 Measured Depth of soil profile (mm) SOL_Z 350 2000 Surveyed Root-water uptake pa Root-water uptake parameters, estimated from ICRISAT, BL3 watershed Variable (unit) Parameter name Parameters Value Source Value of the pressure head below which roots start to extract water from the soil, (cm) P0 -10 Default Value of the pressure head (cm) below which roots extract water at the max possible rate.
+POpt -25 Default Value of the limiting pressure head (cm), below which roots cannot longer extract water at the max rate P2H -800 Calibrated As above, but for a potential transpiration rate of r2L . (cm) P2L -1500 Calibrated Value of the pressure head (cm), below which root water uptake ceases (usually wilting point).
+P3 -16000 Calibrated the moisture content at residual and saturated level, n and α are the shape parameters of the soil water retention curve and Ks is the saturated hydraulic conductivity of the soil profile, respectively.
+A soil profile of 220 cm was defined in the simulation environment and divided into a four-layer system based on measured soil physical properties.
+Upper boundary conditions (rainfall, potential evapotranspiration, and leaf area index) had been measured in the field for the simulation period, and were provided to the model on a daily time-step.
 Free drainage conditions were assumed as the lower boundary condition.
-A root water uptake module developed by Feddes17 was selected in present study.
+A root-water uptake module developed by Feddes53 was selected for present study.
 The model was run for the period October 2005 to October 2008.

-Soil moisture data at different soil depths had been collected using a neutron probe at 10 locations in the BL3 watershed with a 15 day interval since Oct 2005 onwards and was used to calibrate the model.
-Initially, parameters governing root water uptake of Jatropha was assigned from the default dataset of HYDRUS1D for pasture growth (Table 1b), but were subsequently modified by comparing observed soil moisture with observed data at different soil layers (22, 37, 52, 82, 112 and 142 cm) during manual calibration.
-After calibration, the plant water uptake parameters were maintained, while the soil characteristics were changed to represent the Velchal watershed instead (Table 1b).
-Thereafter the re-parameterised model was run with the simulated infiltration amounts from the ArcSWAT simulation of the Velchal watershed as soil water inputs at the soil surface.
+Soil moisture data at different soil depths had been collected using a neutron probe at 10 locations in the BL3 watershed with a 15-day interval from October 2005 onwards and was used to calibrate the model.
+Initially, parameters governing root-water uptake of Jatropha was assigned from the default dataset of HYDRUS1D for pasture growth (Table 1(b)), but were subsequently modified by comparing observed soil moisture with observed data at different soil layers (22, 37, 52, 82, 112, and 142 cm) during manual calibration.
+After calibration, the plant-water uptake parameters were maintained, while the soil characteristics were changed to represent the Velchal watershed instead (Table 1(b)).
+Thereafter the re-parameterized model was run with the simulated infiltration amounts from the ArcSWAT simulation of the Velchal watershed as soil-water inputs at the soil surface.